Vusal777/solutions_repo/docs/1 Physics/5 Circuits/Problem_1.md

 ✅ **Bridges electrical engineering and graph theory**, showing the power of interdisciplinary problem-solving.

 By leveraging **NetworkX** and **graph algorithms**, we can efficiently simplify resistor networks, making circuit analysis more scalable and computationally effective.

----

-Would you like an extension of this approach for more advanced circuit cases, such as **bridges or Wheatstone networks**? 🚀